pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/extract-subclass.md

 +Select whole "isLabor" in "LaborItem"

-#|en| Then it becomes clear that <code>isLabor</code> methods are not used anywhere and can be safely removed from all classes.
+#|en| Then it becomes clear that `isLabor` methods are not used anywhere and can be safely removed from all classes.

 Remove selected